 In many cultures, crickets are a sign of good luck.
 In your home, they are not.
 Crickets are mostly harmless, but their endless chirping is enough to keep you awake all night.
+It can be particularly annoying if crickets get into your walls.
 Unlike their grasshopper cousins, crickets are nocturnal, meaning your chances of actually seeing them are rare.
 They are attracted to your Connecticut home for three reasons: food, shelter, and light.
 Just keeping your porch lights on is enough to bring them near your home.

 Crickets in Connecticut also serve as prey for many larger insects and animals, meaning if you have crickets, you may have bigger problems.
 It is best practice to call an exterminator to get rid of crickets on your property or in your home.
-At Fox Pest Control, we want to help you exterminate crickets; we want you to feel safe and comfortable in your Connecticut home.
+At Fox Pest Control your local Connecticut pest control service, we want to help you exterminate crickets; we want you to feel safe and comfortable in your Connecticut home.

 You might already know you have a cricket infestation; but here are a few of the most common signs cricket exterminators in Connecticut look (or listen) for:

 The most common sign is the sound of crickets chirping inside the house.
 This is done only by male crickets — however, not all species of crickets chirp.

 Another sign is to actually see a cricket around the house.

 Some crickets in Connecticut area eat or chew on carpeting.
 The bite marks can be very small, often no wider than one millimeter.

 Call (203) 660-0988 for a free inspection.
 If you call before 2:00 pm, we can often come that day!